+'''

+showSigAnnot,PharmacoSig-method

+'''

-showSigAnnot,PharmacoSig-method Show the Annotations of a signature object object An object of the PharmacoSig Class, as returned by drugPerturbationSig or drugSensitivitySig
+Show the Annotations of a signature object

-This function prints out the information about the call used to compute the drug signatures, and the session info for the session in which the computation was done.
+This funtion prints out the information about the call used to compute the drug signatures, and the session info for the session in which the computation was done.
 Useful for determining the exact conditions used to generate signatures.

+'''

-S4 method for signature 'PharmacoSig' showSigAnnot(object)
+S4 method for signature 'PharmacoSig'

+showSigAnnot(object)

+'''